 - Vanilla Meringue Cookies from Taste of Home

 - 2 egg whites

 - ¾ cup sugar

 - 1 cup chopped pecans

 - Beat egg whites and salt; add sugar gradually, beating until stiff.
 Fold in remaining ingredients stirring well.

 - Drop by teaspoons on foil covered baking sheets.
-Place in oven and turn oven off.
-Leave cookies in oven overnight.
-Do not open door.
+Place in oven and turn the oven off.

 - The next morning, remove the cookies from the oven and enjoy!